scipy-conference/scipy_proceedings/papers/james_bergstra_hyperopt/paper.rst

 Hyperparameters come in many varieties--continuous-valued ones with and without bounds, discrete ones that are either ordered or not, and conditional ones that do not even always apply
 (e.g., the parameters of an optional pre-processing stage).
-Because of this variety, conventional continuous and combinatorial optimization algorithms either do not directly apply, or else operate without leveraging valuable structure in the search space.
+Because of this variety, conventional continuous and combinatorial optimization algorithms either do not directly apply, or else operate without leveraging valuable structure in the configuration space.
 Common practice for the optimization of hyperparameters is (a) for algorithm developers to tune them by hand on representative problems to get good rules of thumb and default values, and (b) for algorithm users to tune them manually for their particular prediction problems, perhaps with the assistance of [multiresolution] grid search.